rohanxminocha/ExpiryTracker-yuHacks2021/README.md

 # XpiryTrackr
 Keeping food out the waste and in your belly.
+Have a look at the project [here](https://devpost.com/software/xpirytrackr).

 ## Inspiration
 We were thinking about how to reduce food waste, and one of us pointed out that a lot of food waste comes from expired food.
 We wanted to fix that.